 The Child Mind Institute's clinical care programs welcome applicants for externship positions and other training opportunities.

-The Child Mind Institute runs a 12-week summer internship for undergraduate students interested in careers in child mental health, pre-medicine, education and special education, public health, speech and language, neuroscience, and other related areas.
+The Child Mind Institute runs a 13-week summer internship for undergraduate students interested in careers in child mental health, pre-medicine, education and special education, public health, speech and language, neuroscience, and other related areas.
 The CMI Summer Internship combines didactic and structured learning experiences with supervised clinical therapeutic experiences with children with a variety of psychiatric conditions.
-Interns may also have the opportunity to participate in ongoing research activities at the Child Mind Institute.

 Applications are accepted in January for that year's summer program.